LackOfMorals/lackofmorals.github.io/_posts/2025-05-16-graphql-jwks-part-1.md

 ### Test Okta by getting a token

-A token to use with the Query API is obtained from **https://YOUR_DEVELOPER_ACCOUNT_DOMAIN/oauth2/default/v1/token**  as illustrated with this example using CURL
+A token to use with the Query API is obtained from **ISSUER_URI/v1/token**  as illustrated with this example using CURL

 Replace the following with your values from Okta with the curl command

 - ISSUER_URI
 - SCOPE
 - CLIENT_ID
 - CLIENT_SECRET_ID

+curl command to request a token

 ```Bash
 curl --request POST \